zer0fl4g/Nanomite/readme.md

 ####Notes:
 	- I´m happy to announce "En0mis" as a new Developer in this project! :)
 	- function view
-		- parsed the memory of the loaded targets and scanns for functions.
+		- scans the memory of the loaded targets and scanns for functions.

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)